gaetankamdje-wabo/miCCI/README.md

 ### Python users

 miCCI is an R package.
-Python users can call via the following ways:
+Python users can call via the following ways (Jupyter Notebook or Google Colab):

 ```python